 If you’re GoPro is susceptible to getting scratches on the lens cover, then there is now a removable cover with a range of filters available for different shooting scenarios such as underwater.

-Although simplistic on the outside, the Hero 5 black has loads of functionality.
+Although simplistic on the outside, the GoPro HERO5 Black has loads of functionality.
 Entering the ProTune settings allows you to change the exposure, ISO, sharpness and Ev compensation.
 There’s also spot metering which works very well for adjusting exposure.
 For video, you have the choice of different resolutions, along with frame rates.
 Electronic Image Stabilization definitely helps with smoothing out the footage and is definitely a wonderful edition for making your videos that bit more professional.

 GoPro has done a fine job with its apps, allowing easy transfer of video and images to your smartphone.
 QuikStories is also a great added feature, along with other updates brought on a regular basis.